Olive Leaf Tea

 Olivus® Cut Loose Leaf tea ( Serve hot or chilled)

-Place one large teaspoon (10-15g) per quart of water in a tea ball or herb sack.
-Drop into boiling water, immediately reduce heat to a medium simmer and let tea brew in covered pot for three to ten minutes.
-Stir tea occasionally, strain to drink and/or refrigerate.
+Place one heaping teaspoon (10-15g) per cup of water in a tea ball or herb sack.
+Drop tea ball into water after bringing it to a boil then letting it cool for one minute, let tea steep five to ten minutes.
+Stir tea occasionally, remove tea ball to drink and/or refrigerate.
 Tea should be a medium amber color.

 Olivus ® Olive Leaf Tea Bags